Modi to ramp up help for Indian Ocean nations to counter China influence

 “We have practically given Mauritius a coastguard,” said Commodore Ranjit Rai, a former head of Indian naval intelligence and operations.

-Other nations require similar maritime assistance, according to the Indian defence ministry assessment.
+Other nations require similar maritime assistance, according to the Indian defense ministry assessment.

 Sri Lanka also needs help with fisheries patrols while the Maldives needs assistance with surveillance against piracy as well as the threat of Islamic State supporters finding a sanctuary in the island chain.